Tarrant County Paternity Lawyer

 When two married spouses have a child, the husband is legally presumed to be the father of the child under Texas law.
 However, there is no automatic presumption of legal paternity when parents are unmarried.
 Even if both parents are certain of the identity of the father, an unmarried man, or the mother seeking to establish a parental relationship between the man and the child, must take additional steps to ensure both parents have all of the legal parental rights to the child.

 There are different ways to establish paternity, and most paternity cases do not stand alone, but instead involve other child-related legal issues.
-If you would like to establish legal paternity of your child, contact the Hurst and Tarrant County paternity attorneys at Hoppes Family Law today.
+If you would like to establish legal paternity of your child, contact the Hurst and Tarrant County paternity attorneys at Hoppes Law Firm, PLLC today.

 Ways to Establish Paternity

 If parents are unmarried but agree to establish paternity right from the start, they can voluntarily do so at the time of the child’s birth.
 This involves having both parents complete and sign an Acknowledgment of Paternity form, which can be done at the hospital following the birth.
 If you do not complete this form at the hospital, you can do so at a later date and submit it to the state Vital Statistics Unit.
 This form can lead to the established father’s name being on the child’s birth certificate, as well as the father having the legal rights and responsibilities of parenthood.
 While this may establish paternity, it does not create an enforceable child support obligation or an enforceable conservatorship, possession and access agreement.
 It is important to establish the specific rights and duties of each parent to the child, just like in a divorce proceeding.
 To accomplish this, a petition must be filed with the court.